8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220615/content.md

 I seem to be all healed up.
 The human body is an amazing thing.

+## Future things

+I’m considering expanding the breakdown for the components.
+It would use the `meter` element from [.hypertext markup language](HTML) to make it feel a bit more graphic, while maintaining the accessibility, which is important.

+As I was thinking about the meter bit, I got to thinking I could include the value, growth, and core breakdown for the equities portion.

+I’m not sure I want to add that level of complexity and bookkeeping though.
+The justification would need to go beyond these entries.
+I’m also not sure how much value it’d bring to readers or myself, to be fair.

+To be honest I was thinking of getting rid of the breakdown entirely, but I do find it somewhat helpful on my end and it does guide my investment decisions.
+Just not sure the same would happen for the value, growth, and core components.

+Maybe I’ll see how switching to using meters looks and revisit the idea.

+If you’d like to share your thoughts, [hit me up](/support/).

 ## FI experiments

 Details are in the [January 15th, 2022 paycheck](https://joshbruce.com/finances/building-wealth-paycheck-to-paycheck/20220115/#fi-experiments).